Jayash/Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization/README.md

-# Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization
+# Parallel-and-Concurrent-Programming-in-Java-Specialization
-Parallel, Concurrent, and Distributed Programming in Java Specialization
+Parallel, and Concurrent in Java Specialization

 ## Parallel Programming in Java